Are Bonsai Trees Poisonous to Cats?

 Disclaimer: As an Amazon Associate, I earn from qualifying purchases.
 But there are no additional costs to you.

-Yes, some bonsai tree species are poisonous to felines, but there are others that are not toxic to cats.
+Yes, some types of bonsai trees are poisonous to cats, but there are other types of bonsai trees that are not toxic to felines.
 Bonsai trees and cats can co-exist, but you’ll need to understand some basics to protect both your miniature tree and your favorite feline.
 Some plants are toxic to cats as well as to other pets if bonsai leaves are ingested.

 Some of the more well-known tree species that are cultivated as bonsais include: